-The ambient noise level (when no environmental noise is deliberately set up) is kept as low as possible.
-For practical reasons such as regular changes of fresh air in the cabinet, the target is an upper limit of NC25 [3] or NR25 [4].
-These values approximate to the noise level in homes (sleeping areas), hospitals and libraries.
+The ambient noise level (when no environmental noise is deliberately introduced) is kept as low as possible.
+For practical reasons, such as regular changes of fresh air in the cabinet, the target is an upper limit of NC25 [3] or NR25 (see ISO 1996).
+These values approximate the noise level in homes (sleeping areas), hospitals and libraries.